yaireclipse/nutch-patch/README.md

 Whenever a page's contect is re-fetched, new content is compared to previous content.
 If it was changed, the old content is saved to a different MongoDB collection, eventually creating a list of versioned content with fetch-dates.

 There are [ready-made Eclipse launchers](https://github.com/yaireclipse/nutch-patch/tree/master/eclipse_run_configurations), for each crawl stage, as well as for the continous crawl job and the Nutch Server.
 They can be used for development with Eclipse, but can also be converted to IntelliJ launcher via [Eclipser](https://github.com/kukido/eclipser).

+### Notes
+It is pre-configured to work with MongoDB as Nutch's storage and Elasticsearch as the index storage.